- Celbridge Traffic Management Plan – April 2009

 A Transport Management Plan and Public Transport Strategy for Celbridge was promised in the Celbridge LAP 2017-2023.
-Objective MTO3.1 states that the Transport Management Plan and Public Transport Strategy should be prepared within 12 months of the adoption of the Celbridge LAP so this should have been completed by now but it is expected to take another year.
+Objective MTO3.1 states that the Transport Management Plan and Public Transport Strategy should be prepared within 12 months of the adoption of the Celbridge LAP so this should have been completed by August 2018 but Kildare County Council were unable to make this happen.

 The National Transport Authority and Kildare County Council published a report on 24th August 2018 regarding options available for pedestrians, cyclists and traffic to cross the Liffey Bridge more safely.
-Hard copies of the report have been provided to Celbridge-Leixlip Municipal District Councillors and North Kildare TDs.
-This report won't be available electronically until mid-September but we believe the report proposes
+Copies of the report were provided to Celbridge-Leixlip Municipal District Councillors and North Kildare TDs.
+This report has still to be made public but we believe the report proposes

 - removal of the footpath on the current vehicular bridge to widen the space available for vehicular traffic